 If state or local law imposes a duty to inform, you are required to disclose the presence of your firearm upon making contact with law enforcement.
 There are 12 states, along with the District of Columbia, that require you to inform immediately upon contact with law enforcement and additional 12 states with laws that stipulate you must notify only when asked by law enforcement.
 Some states have no duty to inform laws at all.

-*Maine – Yes, if carrying without a permit.
-No, if you are concealed carrying with a permit.
+Maine and North Dakota are hybrids.
+You have a duty to inform if carrying without a permit in these states.
+However, not if you are carrying concealed with a permit.